larzL/k8s-db/README.md

 * Needs to be able to autoscale based on cpu usage.
   * HPA has been configured for autoscale base on CPU usage.
 You can run `kubectl describe hpa` to verify.
 * Have a way to restart the application pods in a seamless way without causing downtime.
   * I set deplyment to recreate when deletion occured.
 Replicaset also been configured to ensure 0 downtime.
-In addional, you can also use the `rollout` when restarting the pod(s).
+In addional, you can also use the `rollout` option when restarting the pod(s).
 * Have a way to access the application from outside the cluster.
 No need to manage certificates for this.
   * App service is configured to be accessible from outside.
-I verified locally when running on minikube.
+I verified locally while running on minikube.

 ## Authors